pukkinming/CppND-Capstone-Snake-Game/README.md

 * SDL2 >= 2.0
   * All installation instructions can be found [here](https://wiki.libsdl.org/Installation)
   * Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
+* SDL2 TTF >= 2.0
+  * All installation instructions can be found [here](https://www.libsdl.org/projects/SDL_ttf/docs/SDL_ttf.html)
+  * Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
+    * sudo apt install libsdl2-ttf-dev
+    * sudo apt-get install libsdl2-ttf-dev
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)